 The ideas here are mostly real space based designs for space travel, nothing to futuristic or far away.
 Linder says, "looking at many NASA designed space suits over the years, I tried to create something that would look modern, real and functional."

 Here is just an early rough quick sketch idea of the shuttle design in the book.

 Concept art for multiple objects and some tech in the story.
 It's difficult to understand how this all fits together without knowing what the story is about but it is a peak in.

-We'll add more art here soon, be sure to check back.
+We'll add more soon, check back for updates.